mbahvw/kit-katacoda-scenarios/kubectl-intermediate/step12.md

 `kubectl get nodes -o=custom-columns=NAME:.metadata.name`{{execute}}

 You can add additional columns to the above command by adding JSONPath pairs (COLUMN HEADER:.metadata.name) separated by a comma.
-In the below command example, we are adding CPU column headed.
-Type the command into your terminal or click on to execute it:
+In the below command example, we are adding CPU column header.
+Type the command into your terminal or click to execute it:

 `kubectl get nodes -o=custom-columns=NAME:.metadata.name,CPU:.status.capacity.cpu`{{execute}}

-The new output looks something similar to the below output:
+The new output may look something similar to the below output:

 ```
 NAME        CPU